Real Estate Investments in Divorce

 These reasons can be as varied as spousal misconduct or a severe imbalance in the earning power of one spouse over another.
-Considerations such as spousal support and child support also play into how property might be distributed.
+Considerations such as spousal support and child support also play into how the property might be distributed.

-A skilled upper-class divorce attorney who caters to high-asset clients understand how important your investments are to you.
+A skilled upper-class divorce attorney who caters to high-asset clients understands how important your investments are to you.
 We can help protect your assets in the divorce and negotiate with your spouse to ensure your life’s work is not unfairly plundered.